Blog New Scuba Diver Advice

 The PADI Open Water Certification is a great way for those interested in scuba diving to gain the knowledge they need to start exploring the world beneath the waves.
 Let’s discuss what you need to know about the course and how it is structured so that you can have the best experience possible when taking your open water certification course.

-I tell my students that the PADI Open Water Certification is designed on purpose to go from boring to ZOMG!
-Here’s what I mean.
+When I start a new Open Water class, I always tell my students that PADI has designed this class on purpose to go from boring to ZOMG!
+Here’s what I mean by that pithy little line.
+As students move through the class, they go through three distinct phases.

 • Boring but necessary